alghazwi/Final-draft/Dynamic_inclinometer_Final_Draft.md

 The team has developed a conceptual design that will be used for the system.

-The following diagram shows the project architecture and design overview.
+The following diagram shows the project architecture and design overview.It shows the overview of the steps that need to be accomplished in order to fulfill the requirements of the project.

 ![Project Architecture](https://github.com/alghazwi/Dynamic-inclinometer/blob/master/Dynamic/images/project_overview.png)

 The following diagram shows analysis of all major subsystems.
+It also displays how to wire and program the sensor.

 ![Major Subsystems](https://github.com/alghazwi/Dynamic-inclinometer/blob/master/Dynamic/images/analysis_subsystems.png)

-The following diagram show the system level performance metrics and requirements matrix
+The following diagram show the system level performance metrics and requirements matrix; The current design requirements and performance matrix.

 ![Major Subsystems](https://github.com/alghazwi/Final-draft/blob/master/images/System%20level%20performance%20metrics%20and%20requirements%20matrix.png?raw=true)